Captain of the Sleughtwilliam - Annaly - Chief - Sleaught William

 I from the northern portion of Westmeath, but English control was not fully established until the aftermath of the

-fifth century.
+in the fifth century.

 Captain or Captaincy or Chief of a Barony or Country is a